LurkNautili/lurknautili.github.io/contact.md

 ---
 # Get in touch
-You can get in touch if you want to offer feedback about my projects or this website, or contact me about doing a game jam or asking for my input or help on a project, or if you just want to offer a job of some kind (e.g. if you're from Google or whatever)
+You can get in touch if you want to offer feedback about my projects or this website, contact me about doing a game jam, asking for my input or help on a project, or if you want to reach out to offer a job or some other business related thing.

 <div class="vert-spacer"></div>

 # Contact Info
 - email: riku.lintula@tuta.io
-- Discord: LurkNautili#3246
+- Discord: LurkNautili

 <div class="vert-spacer"></div>